-Meet Huang Xilian, China's new ambassador to Philippines
+Huang Xilian, China's envoy to the PH, faces new challenges in diplomatic ties

-MANILA, Philippines – Five years after Chinese Amabssador Zhao Jianhua took the helm of Philippines-China relations in Manila, the Philippines welcomed veteran diplomat Huang Xilian as China's new ambassador to the country.
+This story was first published on December 3, 2019, when Huang Xilian was Beijing’s new envoy to Manila.
+We are republishing the story after updating it to reflect more current issues and controversies.

-Huang arrived after midnight on Tuesday, December 3 and was welcomed by representatives of the Chinese community in the Philippines as well as protocol officials of the Department of Foreign Affairs.
+MANILA, Philippines – It was four years ago in December 2019 when the Chinese ambassador to the Philippines Huang Xilian was welcomed by representatives of the Chinese community in the Philippines as well as protocol officials of the Department of Foreign Affairs.

+Huang replaced diplomat Zhao Jianhua, who had served as China’s envoy to the Philippines for five years.

-A diplomat with more than 3 decades of experience and expertise in Asia and Southeast Asia, Huang will steer relations between Beijing and Manila in the latter half of the Duterte administration, which has fostered close ties with the Asian giant.
+A diplomat with more than three decades of experience and expertise in Asia and Southeast Asia, Huang steered relations between Beijing and Manila in the latter half of the Duterte administration, which had fostered close ties with the Asian giant.

-H.E.
-Mr. Huang Xilian, newly-appointed Ambassador of the People's Republic of China to Republic of the Philippines arrives in Manila on 3 Dec.
-He is welcomed by protocol officials from DFA of the Philippines, and representatives from Chinese communities in the Philippines. pic.twitter.com/gKf2djEJqg— ChineseEmbassyManila (@Chinaembmanila) December 2, 2019
+Now, Huang is the ambassador to the current Marcos administration, which has warmed ties with the US.

-Yet despite the "warm ties" between the Duterte administration and Beijing, Huang is expected to face hot-button issues such as the decades-long sea dispute in the West Philippine Sea and South China Sea.
+Huang not only continues to face hot-button issues such as the decades-long sea dispute in the West Philippine Sea and the South China Sea, but also faces added pressure from the US’ support of Taiwan, against Beijing’s “one China” policy.
+(WATCH: What is the Philippines’ One-China policy?)

-Despite this, Huang remained optimistic over his upcoming stint in the Philippines, saying he was "very honored" and "grateful" to be in a country where he feels "back at home."
+Upon arrival in the country four years ago, Huang remained optimistic about his stint in the Philippines, saying he was “very honored” and “grateful” to be in a country where he feels “back at home.”

-Here's what you need to know about Huang:
+Here’s what you need to know about Huang.

 Career diplomat